Hemerocallis 'Siloam Tiny Tim'

-Both closed flowerbuds and open flowers of the daylily are edible, with the petals and sepals frequently used for colour contrast in salads.
+Both the flower buds and open flowers of the daylily are edible, with the petals and sepals frequently used for colour contrast in salads.

 Daylily Growing and Maintenance Tips

 Hemerocallis grow best in an average to moist, well-drained soil, in full sun or partial shade.
 Daylilies with very dark flower colours benefit from more shade.
 They are adaptable to many soil conditions, even heavy, clay soils and once established, hemerocallis can tolerate heat and drought.
 Prune the flower stalks down after they finish blooming, to improve overall appearance and lengthen bloom time.
 They spread (some slowly, some more aggressively) by underground rhizomes.
 Easy to grow.

 Genus Overview: Hemerocallis